yijingch/afistforair.github.io/_posts/the-costco-trip/2021-09-09-the-costco-trip.md

 “I know he’s dead.
 I just like to talk about him in the present tense.”
 Where were us?
 Still in these recurring evenings of outage?
-Where, in complete darkness, they leaned
+There.
+In complete darkness, they leaned
 against the wall and
 inched down an unknown route,
 canned in intermittent whispers like a dusking pond
+lit up, flaringly,
-lit up by the moon, patches by patches
+by the moon, patches
-—as in my dream,
+by patches—-as in my dream,
 their eyes wide open, until
 there’s nothing else to be seen.